 Career path: the vegan soldier

-As a manager in the mental-health sector, part-time soldier, PhD student, vegan and animal-rights campaigner, Apollo Taito (44) is changing the image of the barbeque-cooking bloke one stereotype at a time
+As a manager in the mental-health sector, part-time soldier, PhD student, vegan and animal-rights campaigner, Apollo Taito (44) is changing the image of the barbecue-cooking bloke one stereotype at a time

 Words: Cheree Morrison